TanyaLagodich/Iter8or/README.md

 - **Support for both synchronous and asynchronous iterators**: Process both synchronous and asynchronous data using a single API.
 - **Creation of iterators from non-iterable objects:**:
-  - For numbers (`number`): By default, it creates an iterator that iterates from 1 to the specified number (range).
+  - For numbers (`number`):
+    - **By default**, an iterator is created that iterates from _1_ (or _-1_ if the number is negative) to the specified number inclusively (range).
-  - `digits` option: If the `{ digits: true }` option is passed, the number is split into individual digits, creating an iterator over the digits of the number.
+    - **The digits option**: If the `{ digits: true }` option is provided, the number is split into individual digits, creating an iterator over the digits of the number.
+This supports both regular numbers and `BigInt`.
+    - If a range iterator is used, the allowed range is _from -1e7 to 1e7_.
+This limitation is in place to prevent excessive memory and resource usage.
-  - For objects (`object`): An iterator is created that iterates over the keys and values of the object.
+  - **For objects (`object`)**: An iterator is created that iterates over the keys and values of the object.
 - **Powerful data processing methods**: Built-in methods for filtering, mapping, grouping, splitting, combining, and other data operations.
+- **Support for ES Modules and CommonJS**: The library can be used with both modern ES modules and traditional CommonJS modules.

 ## Installation